Rifle River State Recreation Area: Camping

-Fishery
+The camping area includes a public beach, a playground, and a boat launch.

+Fishing

-All lakes and waterways encompassed within Rifle River State Recreation Area are closed to boats with motors.
+All lakes and waterways within Rifle River State Recreation Area are closed to boats with motors.
 Devoe Lake, Grousehaven Lake, Grebe Lake, and Lodge Lake are open to fishing.
 Jewett Lake is restricted to catch and release fishing with no live bait.
+Ice fishing is possible in the multiple lakes and streams.

-Fisheries research has been conducted on thirteen acre Jewett Lake starting in 1945 and has continued to present day.
+Fisheries research has been conducted on thirteen-acre Jewett Lake, starting in 1945, and continuing to the present day.

-Bluegills, bass, northern pike, yellow perch and trout can be found in Devoe, Grousehaven, Lodge, and Grebe Lakes.
+Bluegills, bass, northern pike, yellow perch and trout can be found in Devoe, Grousehaven, Lodge, and Grebe lakes.
 Brook, brown and rainbow trout are present throughout the many miles of streams in the recreation area.

+Trails

+The area's 14 miles of trails allow for hiking, snowshoeing, and cross country skiing.